madelonhulsebos/neural-table-representations-tutorial-2023/README.md

 ---

 ## Tutorial overview
 The tutorial will take 3 hours in total.
-The first part (1.5 hours) covers the background for neural table representations, including a survey of the most important systems.
+The first part (1.5 hours) covers the background for neural table representations, including a survey of the most important models, applications and challenges.
 The second part (1.5 hours) is designed as a hands-on session, where attendees will use their laptop to explore this new framework and test neural models involving text and tabular data.

-TBC.

 ---